Wuncemoor/Wuncemoor/README.md

 # Wuncemoor: The Eternal Dream

+THIS GAME IS CURRENTLY ON HOLD WHILE PARTS OF THE CODE ARE REPURPOSED INTO A GAME ENGINE (TO BE USED BY THIS GAME)

 Roguelike RPG - Dungeons & Dragons meets Dragon Quest meets Groundhog Day

 You live in a small village, grow up with your friends, marry your childhood sweetheart, and grow old.
 It seemed like a good life... until the fire nation attacked.
 As everything burns, you wake up.
 You're 10 years old again, back at the orphanage.
 Was it all a dream?
 No, a premonition of things to come, and now you have a lifetime to prepare.